 Get the protection you deserve—book a free estate planning session with an Irvine estate planning attorney today.

-What is Your Estate?
+What and who is in Your Estate Plan?

 Your estate is comprised of everything you own: your home (including all the stuff inside your home), bank accounts, 401k, business holdings, investment accounts, etc. In addition to what you own, your estate must also consider your minor children and pets.